 The effect of time on your retirement account

-It might seem strange to think about retiring from a career you probably just started, but setting aside even a small amount of money in a retirement account now can have a big impact on your savings several decades down the line…
+It might seem strange to think about retiring from a career you probably just started, but setting aside even a small amount of money in a retirement account now,

 That’s because time can be your best ally when it comes to investing for retirement.

 Let’s take a look at what happens if you start investing just a small amount for your retirement in your early twenties, say, $10 a week

 [Visual of $10 a week multiplied by 10 years]

 over the course of 10 years in a tax-deferred retirement investment account, like a traditional 401(k) or IRA.
 Now, when we say tax deferred, that means you’d pay taxes later, generally in retirement.

 And, for example, a contribution to a traditional IRA could be eligible for a tax deduction, depending on your income and whether you are participating in an employer plan.